The E-Hot Wheels Moped: designing a new interaction paradigm for semi autonomy

 With a clear understanding of the main challenges faced by moped riders, we shifted our focus to the design process.
 Our goal was to generate innovative solutions that addressed these challenges, outside of traditional controls already available in standard vehicles.
 Here's a list of design opportunities we developed:

-IDEATION - THROUGH VISION BOARDS AND SKETCHES
+VISION BOARDS AND SKETCHES

 To kick off the ideation phase, I gathered inspiration from existing vehicle screens, and analyzed design patterns from cars, scooters, and mopeds to understand what worked well in real-world contexts.
 Using these insights, I created initial sketches to explore how our designs would be integrated into the moped interface.

-IDEATION - THROUGH LOW FIDELITY PAPER AND PHYSICAL PROTOTYPES
+LOW FIDELITY PAPER AND PHYSICAL PROTOTYPES

 First, I sketched out ideas onto a tablet-sized piece of paper and used a ‘Wizard of Oz’ technique to demonstrate the interaction design of our team's prototype.